Adoption Financing 101: How to Afford Adoption

 A new law, the SECURE Act, allows you the option of penalty-free withdrawals of up to $5,000 from each parent's retirement plan for a new child.
 This includes children by adoption.
 There are some eligibility requirements — for example, you can only withdrawal within one year after legal finalization.
 You would also owe taxes on any money you take out of your retirement fund.
 This is generally considered a last-resort option, so talk to a financial adviser or your human resources representative before making one of these "Qualified Birth or Adoption Distributions."

 Families adopting both domestically and internationally are potentially eligible for the Adoption Tax Credit.
 This credit was made permanent in 2013 and has provided much-needed relief to adoptive families all across the country.
 Your eligibility, and the amount of credit you receive, will depend on your unique situation.
 The maximum amount families can receive in 2018 is $13,840, and is calculated as a tax refund rather than a deductible expense.
 While the details of this can be complicated (it is taxes, after all) the key takeaway is that any adoptive family should look into the adoption credit, either on their own or with the help of a tax professional.

 As you can see, there are many adoption financing options.
 Adoption can be expensive, and affording adoption takes preparation and hard work.
 But with the right grants, loans or fundraisers, you can afford the adoption process.

-If you have more questions about how to finance adoption or the cost of adoption, you can call 1-800-ADOPTION at any time to speak with an adoption specialist.
-You can also request more free information as you continue to research ways to make affording adoption possible for you.
+If you have more questions about how to finance adoption or the cost of adoption, request more free information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.